 The Company evaluates the recoverability of goodwill and other intangible assets with indefinite lives for impairment annually, or more often, whenever events or circumstances indicate that such asset maybe impaired.
 In September 2011, the FASB issued ASU 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment.
 This ASU permits an entity to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying amount before applying the two-step goodwill impairment test.
 If an entity concludes it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, it need not perform the two-step impairment test as required in FASB ASC Topic 350, Intangibles- Goodwill and Other.
-The Company utilized the qualitative assessment to conclude that the two-step goodwill impairment test was not required for three of the Company's reporting units in 2012 and four in 201 and the two step process was utilized for all remaining units.
-In 2013, goodwill impairment is determined using the two-step process prescribed in FASB ASC Topic 350, Intangibles - Goodwill and Other.
-The first step is a screen for potential impairment, in which the Company determines the fair value for each reporting unit.
+The Company utilized the two-step goodwill impairment test in 2014 and 2013 for all reporting units.
+In 2014, goodwill impairment is determined using the two-step process prescribed in FASB ASC Topic 350, Intangibles - Goodwill and Other.
+The first step is to screen for potential impairment, in which the Company determines the fair value for each reporting unit.
 The Company estimates the fair value of each reporting unit based on a number of subjective factors, including: (a) appropriate weighting of valuation approaches (income approach and market approaches), (b) estimates of our future cost structure, (c) discount rates for our estimated cash flows, (d) selection of peer group companies for the market approach, (e) required level of working capital, (f) assumed terminal value and (g) time horizon of cash flow forecasts.

 If such tests indicate potential impairment, then a second step measures the amount of impairment, if any.
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
-The Company estimates the fair value using Level 3 inputs, as defined by the fair value hierarchy (see Note 11).
+The Company estimates the fair value using Level 3 inputs, as defined by the fair value hierarchy (see Note 9).